Michalis Sarris shared his opinion about past events that is happening now, and that waiting for Cyprus in the near future.

 - This policy works with small banks.
-In the USA, it happens very often.
-However, if that did Laiki, Bank of Cyprus would also be doomed.
-In fact, for Cyprus Laiki bankruptcy would entail the need to exit the eurozone.
-Because the government would have to compensate for the loss of customers and funds for it was not.
-Hence, there would be a need for additional money, which we, as a member of the eurozone, may not carry out.
-Money would need to be printed in a different currency, which, incidentally, would be depreciated very quickly.
-This decision was unacceptable for us.
-We should prepare a strong program and ask for help from Europe, as did Spain and Ireland.
-These countries have indicated their willingness to reduce salaries in the public sector banks, to drastically reduce spending on social programs.
-In exchange, they have requested direct financial assistance for its banks at that stage, when the situation was still under control and it was about 3-4 billion euros.
-But when you want to 10 billion, confiscation of deposits was the only available option.
+In the US, this happens very often.
+However, if Laiki did so, the Bank of Cyprus would also be doomed.
+In fact, for Cyprus, Laiki's bankruptcy would entail the need to withdraw from the eurozone.
+Because the government would have to compensate investors for losses, and there was no money for it.
+Hence, there would be a need for additional money issue, which, being a member of the eurozone, we are not entitled to conduct.
+Money would have to be printed in a different currency, which, by the way, would have depreciated very quickly.
+Such a decision was unacceptable for us.
+We should have prepared a strong program and sought help from Europe, as Spain and Ireland did.
+These countries have indicated their willingness to reduce salaries in the public sector, banks, dramatically reduce the cost of social programs.
+In exchange, they requested direct financial assistance for their banks at the stage when the situation was still under control and it was about 3-4 billion euros.
+But when you need 10 billion, confiscation of deposits was the only possible way out.

 Do Cyprus "three"?

 - In your words there is some internal conflict.
 On the one hand, Cyprus needed a longer period of adjustment and financial assistance from other eurozone countries, and especially Germany, to cope with the situation.
 On the other, for a serious change in the country needs a political resolution, which in recent years in the country was not.
 If Europe has responded and gave respite and additional funding, the national debt would continue to grow, and received "easy money" reform again be postponed until better times.